 Should you claim compensation after a soldering accident?

-If you think that more could have been done to prevent your soldering iron accident from happening, or if you have been injured whilst somebody else was using a soldering iron near you, you could find you’re eligible to make a 100% no-win, no-fee* personal injury claim with Accident Advice Helpline.
+If you think that more could have been done to prevent your soldering iron accident from happening, or if you have been injured whilst somebody else was using a soldering iron near you, you could find you’re eligible to make a no win no fee personal injury claim with Accident Advice Helpline.
 With over 16 years’ industry experience, we have helped hundreds of people claim compensation after a soldering iron accident, and we believe everybody should have the opportunity to make a claim.
-Why not call our freephone helpline today on 0800 689 0500 (or 0333 500 0993 from a mobile) to find out more about making your claim?
+Why not call our freephone helpline today on 0800 689 5659 to find out more about making your claim?